Safe Harbor Statement

 Risks Relating to Legal, Regulatory and Compliance Matters

 We are subject to numerous federal, state, local and international laws and regulations, many of which are complex and subject to varying interpretations, including regulations related to employment, environmental, health, transportation and safety requirements, which govern such things as packaging, labeling, handling, transportation, storage and sale of chemicals and fertilizers.
-These laws and regulations, and related interpretations and enforcement activity, may change as a result of a variety of factors, including political, economic or social events.
-Changes in, expanded enforcement of, or adoption of new federal, state, local or international laws and regulations, including those governing minimum wage or living wage requirements, the classification of exempt and non-exempt employees or other wage, labor or workplace regulations, could increase our costs of doing business and adversely impact our results of operations.
+These laws and regulations, and related enforcement levels, may change as a result of a variety of factors, including political, economic or social events.
+Changes in, expanded enforcement of, or adoption of new federal, state, local or international laws and regulations, including those governing minimum wage or living wage requirements, the classification of exempt and non-exempt employees or other wage, labor or workplace regulations, could adversely impact our results of operations.

-Governmental actions designed to address climate change or the failure to meet environmental social and governance (ESG) expectations or standards or achieve our ESG goals could adversely affect our business.
+Governmental actions designed to address changing climate patterns or the failure to meet environmental social and governance (ESG) expectations or standards or achieve our ESG commitments could adversely affect our business and increase our costs of doing business.

 We store chemicals, fertilizers and other combustible materials that involve fire, safety and casualty risks.